Dallas Zoo: Wilds of Africa

 Phase II of the Wilds of Africa, Giants of the Savanna, opened on May 28, 2010.
-This is an 11 acre expansion to the current Wilds of Africa, and features four female African elephants, a large herd of reticulated giraffes, African lions, South African cheetahs, impala, Grant's zebras, ostriches, guineafowl, warthogs, red river hogs and the newest attraction African Wild Dogs.
+This is an 11 acre expansion to the current Wilds of Africa, and features six female and two male African bush elephants, a large herd of reticulated giraffes, African lions, South African cheetahs, impala, ostriches,vulturine guineafowl, warthogs, red river hogs and the newest attraction African wild dogs.
 Visitors have the opportunity to feed lettuce leaves and rye crackers to the herd of giraffe at the Giraffe Feeding Station.
-Five of the eleven acres are dedicated to the eight African elephants; Jenny, Gypsy, Kamba, Congo, Tendaji, Mlilo, Zola, Ajabu.
+Five of the eleven acres are dedicated to the eight African bush elephants; Jenny, Gypsy, Kamba, Congo, Tendaji, Mlilo, Zola, and Okubili (Ajabu died in May 2023).
 The elephants' facilities are state of the art with padded floors and a community room with seven feet of dirt that allows the pachyderms to indulge their natural inclination for digging.
-The exhibit is the first in North America to mix elephants with giraffes, zebras, ostriches, impala, and guineafowl.
+The exhibit was the first in North America to mix elephants with giraffes, zebras, ostriches, impala, and guineafowl.
+On March 11, 2016, five new African elephants arrived from Eswatini's Hlane Royal National Park in order to survive a drought.
+Two years later, Nolwazi and her daughter Amahle were transferred to Fresno Chaffee Zoo in Fresno, California.

-Also in the exhibit is a pride of four lions and a family of three cheetahs.
-In between the lion and cheetah exhibits, there is a "Predator Encounter" area where the keepers give educational talks.
+Also in the exhibit is a pride of four lions and an African painted dog pack.
+In between the lion and painted dog exhibits, there is a "Predator Encounter" area where the keepers give educational talks.

 Climate controlled rocks draw the lions to a floor-to-ceiling bay window at the Serengeti Grill, where they sit or lay within mere inches of diners.

-On March 11, 2016, five new African elephants arrived from Swaziland in order to escape a drought.
-Two years later, Nolwazi and her daughter Amahle were transferred to Fresno Chaffee Zoo in Fresno, California.